FIR Registered Against individuals Making Personal Attacks Targeting Online Legal India CEO Rajesh Kewat and Company Officials

 A well-written complaint shows that you are serious and helps the authorities act swiftly.

-Step 3: Send a Legal Notice to the Caller or Telecom Company
+Step 3: Send a Notice to the Caller or Telecom Company

 If the harassment continues despite raising a complaint with your service provider, you can serve a legal notice.
 This is a formal step that shows you’re prepared to escalate the matter legally.